Mahyar-Abbasi/FitzHughNagumoNeurons-RingSynchronization/README.md

 # Emergence of Chimera States in Neuronal Models

-In this project, I designed and solved a dynamical system consisting of a regular network of FitzHugh-Nagumo (FHN) oscillators.
+In this project, I designed and numerically solved a dynamical system consisting of a regular network of FitzHugh-Nagumo (FHN) oscillators.
 An exotic phenomenon emerges: even though all neurons have identical parameters, after a sufficient amount of time, some neurons oscillate in phase while others disconnect from the synchronized group.
 As a result, a hybrid system of synchronized and desynchronized oscillators appears.
 I investigated the parameter regimes under which the system gives rise to a Chimera state.

 Below is a snapshot of the voltage of all neurons at a given time—the dislodged part shows asynchrony.
 For a more detailed analysis, please see this paper: